joshbeard/joshbeard.me-website/src/old-computers.md

 exploring FreeBSD, which I ran on most of my workstations from 2004-2007 and most of my homelab from 2004-2020.
 From there, It's been a mix of more Linux and macOS on my workstations.

-See [my "uses" page](/uses/) for more information about what I'm currently using.